ABC Olympic broadcasts: 1968 Winter Olympics

-By 1968, ABC was broadcasting the Olympics in full color, and satellites made possible live coverage of several events at the Winter Games in Grenoble, France and of nearly all of the network's coverage of the Summer Games in Mexico City.
+By 1968, ABC was broadcasting the Olympics in full color, and satellites made possible live coverage of several events at the Winter Games in Grenoble, France.
 In reality, only the Opening Ceremony and the ladies figure skating final were televised live via satellite; most other coverage was sent via satellite to ABC and run off tape from New York.
-The 1968 Winter Olympics were the first to be televised in color (except for a couple of events the French fed in black-and-white).
+The 1968 Winter Olympics were the first to be televised in color (except for a couple of events French television fed in black-and-white).

 Highlighting the 1968 Winter Games was a dramatic sweep in men's alpine skiing by Frenchman Jean-Claude Killy, while the major highlight of the Summer Games was a world-record long jump by Bob Beamon of the United States, which happened to air live in the US.

+1968 Summer Olympics

+Nearly all of ABC's coverage of the Summer Games in Mexico City was broadcast live due to the time difference and how close America and Mexico are in travel.

 Coverage of the 1972 Munich massacre

 In 1972, NBC showed the Winter Games from Sapporo, Japan, then ABC returned to carry the Summer Games in Munich, Germany.
 It was during the Summer Games that Palestinian terrorists attacked the Olympic Village and killed 11 Israeli athletes.
-Although Chris Schenkel was the actual host of the Games that year, Arledge assigned the story to McKay largely because he was a local news anchor in Baltimore, Maryland prior to joining CBS (and later ABC).
+Although Chris Schenkel was the actual host of the Games that year, Arledge assigned the story to McKay largely because he was a local news anchor in Baltimore, Maryland prior to joining CBS in 1950 and later ABC in 1961.
 McKay was joined on set by ABC news correspondent (and former and future evening news anchor) Peter Jennings, and coverage continued for many hours, until the outcome was known.
 Howard Cosell went with the film crew to get interviews in the village.

 After an unsuccessful rescue attempt of the athletes held hostage, at 3:24 AM German Time, McKay came on the air with this statement:

 McKay later won an Emmy Award for his coverage.
 He stated in a 2003 HBO documentary about his life and career that he was most proud of a telegram he received from Walter Cronkite the day after the massacre praising his work.

 Keith Jackson was also involved in ABC's coverage of the 1972 Summer Olympics and continued to contribute even when the attack by Palestinian terrorists transformed the coverage from that of a typical sporting event to a greater international and historical news event.
 In all, he covered a total of 10 Summer and Winter Olympic Games.
 Jackson covered swimming at the 1972 Summer Olympics and track and field at the 1976 Summer Games.
 He covered speed-skating during the 1980 Winter Olympics featuring Eric Heiden.
 He was offered the position of play-by-play for hockey, but turned it down (the position ultimately went to Al Michaels).
 Jackson called speed skating and ski jumping at the 1984 Winter Olympics.
 He covered basketball in 1984.
 He was the weekend afternoon host for ABC's final Olympics in 1988 from Calgary.